 Novak Djokovic has Covid-19 vaccination 'exemption' to play at Australian Open

-"I've spent fantastic quality time with my loved ones over the break and today I'm heading Down Under with an exemption permission," the nine-time Australian Open champion said in an Instagram post on Tuesday.
+"I've spent fantastic quality time with my loved ones over the break and today I'm heading Down Under with an exemption permission," the nine-time Australian Open champion said in Instagram post on Tuesday; Australian Open say his medical exemption passed a 'rigorous, multi-step' review.

 Novak Djokovic says he has an "exemption permission" to play at the Australian Open without a Covid-19 vaccination.